🎉 New Guided Conversations Make Mentoring Low-Prep & High Impact Read News Release

 Learning new time management skills

 Finally, transitioning from an individual contributor to a manager will inevitably mean juggling multiple responsibilities at once.
-Mentoring can help employees improve their time management skills, whether that’s completing a task provided by their mentor or working on a stretch assignment, alongside the remainder of their day-to-day work.They can learn how to switch their focus effectively without sacrificing productivity.
+Mentoring can help employees improve their time management skills, whether that’s completing a task provided by their mentor or working on a stretch assignment, alongside the remainder of their day-to-day work.

-Fast track management training and development with mentoring
+Fast-track management training and development with mentoring

 Chronus can help your company design a mentoring strategy that enables your employees to cultivate their management skills at any stage of the employee journey.
-With AI-powered technology, you can be confident in effective mentor/mentee matching that produces productive relationships and impactful results.
+With AI-powered mentoring technology, you can be confident in effective mentor/mentee matching that produces productive relationships and impactful results.

 A bad manager is costly to your company.
 Don’t wait until you see the consequences of one to do something about it.
 Start ensuring you’re developing the managers of tomorrow, with the proper management skills today.